Rock Your Summer Décor

 Vary the length of the stems slightly so that the space within the vase is sufficiently filled.

-These glow-in-the-dark stones come in a package of 70 for $2.
+These glow-in-the-dark stones come in a package of 70.
 In the absence of light, they glow a soft green.
 The obvious use for these is to spread them in your outdoor flower pots.

 Large smooth stones can be used to anchor napkins when dining outdoors.
 You can leave them plain or write place names or other messages on them using a colored permanent marker.